Orphan (film series): Orphan (2009)

 Kate and John Coleman begin to rebuild their estranged marriage, after the passing of their stillborn baby named Jessica.
-Together they determine to adopt, welcome a 9-year-old Estonian orphan named Esther into their family.
-The family works together to have meaningful relationships with Esther, though this proves difficult as their son Daniel has strained interactions and their deaf and mute daughter Max struggles to have a legitimate bond.
+Together they determine to adopt, welcoming a 9-year-old Estonian orphan named Esther into their family.
+The family works together to have meaningful relationships with Esther, though this proves difficult as their son Daniel has strained interactions with her, and their deaf and mute daughter Max struggles to have a legitimate bond.
 Through a series of troublesome events, Kate begins to question Esther's mental state.
 As he continues to grow closer to his adoptive daughter, John refuses to acknowledge the concerns that the rest of the family sees as behavioral trouble.
-Kate begins to investigate the background of her adoptive daughter and to her horror discovers that Esther is actually a full-grown woman named Leena Klammer and violent serial killer with a hormonal hypopituitarism which caused a rare medical case of proportionate dwarfism, and previously escaped the Saarne Institute mental hospital.
+Kate begins to investigate the background of her adoptive daughter and to her horror discovers that Esther is actually a full-grown woman named Leena Klammer who is a violent serial killer with a hormonal hypopituitarism which caused a rare medical case of proportionate dwarfism; she previously escaped the Saarne Institute mental hospital.
 Realizing her family is in danger, Kate frantically works to save the lives of those closest to her before Leena can kill again.

 Orphan: First Kill (2022)

 Prior to being adopted by the Coleman family, Leena Klammer expertly orchestrates her escape from the Estonian mental hospital known as the Saarne Institute by seduction and murder.
 Making her way to Russia, Leena cons local authorities into believing she is a missing American child named Esther Albright.
 Upon notification that their lost daughter has been found, the wealthy couple Allen and Tricia Albright travel to retrieve her before returning home.
 As questions begin to arise, Tricia and their son Gunnar rightfully doubt that Esther has returned to them.
-As the truth is revealed, Tricia frantically works to protect her family from the mechanicians for the socio-psychopath determined to murder again.
+As the truth is revealed, Tricia frantically works to protect her family from the machinations of the socio-psychopath determined to murder again.